Hadeaji/reading-notes-102/Read07.md

 #### functions:
-The functions are groups of rules that create the task by taking inserted variables in proceeding it throght its rules
+The functions are groups of rules that create the task by taking inserted variables in proceeding it throught its rules
 It can be called by names so the function can be used again whenever it is needed